pal-aditya/Gunsmart-A-man/README.md

 # Guns-Mart - Next.js Guns Shopping App

+# Note to self
+## 1. Use the docker hub and push images
+## 2. Use only compose file
+## 3. Create an terraform script
+- Install the docker and compose
+- Pull the repository
+- Run docker compose
+- Will use the Packer for baking an golden image for this

 Guns-Mart is a modern guns shopping app built with Next.js, React, and other technologies.
 It provides users with a seamless shopping experience for purchasing firearms.

 ## Features